 Mountains, Cliffs & Canyon

 Dyrhólaey is famous for its rock formations on the black sand beach that one can see from the cliffs of Dyrhólaey.
 The typical imagery of Dyrhólaey was indeed used to depict the Eastwatch-by-the-Sea in the Seventh Season.
-Jon Snow, Jorah Mormon and Gendry land on the black beach and prepare themselves to visit the Brotherhood without Banners.
+Jon Snow, Jorah Mormont and Gendry land on the black beach and prepare themselves to visit the Brotherhood without Banners.
 Moreover, it was seen in a couple of other episodes too.
 Visit the iconic landmark and make your Iceland tours even more interesting.

 Remember when Jon Snow and crew naively set out to capture a Wight to prove people they’re real?
 Remember that Suicide Squad mission?
 Yep, that was here in the Stakkholtsgjá Canyon.
 The famous Wight ambush scene as the Wight’s cries cause more of the dead to arrive and surround Jon Snow was based on here!
 Experience this breathtaking location Iceland holidays package and feel like a part of the iconic scene!